mahesh-hegde/jnigen_devel/README.md

 $env:Path += ";${env:JAVA_HOME}\bin\server".
 ```

-(If JAVA_HOME not set, find the `java.exe` executable and set the environment variable in Control Panel).
+If JAVA_HOME not set, find the `java.exe` executable and set the environment variable in Control Panel.
 If java is installed through a package manager, there may be a more automatic way to do this.
 (Eg: `scoop reset`).

 ### C/C++ tooling
 CMake and a standard C toolchain are required to build `package:jni` and C bindings generated by `jnigen`.